 Recent News

-Today is New York City's primary election, and voting sites will be open from 6 a.m. to 9 p.m.
-You can find your polling site, review a sample ballot, confirm your registration status, and see other election-related information at vote.nycIf you're registered with a party affiliation, you are eligible to vote in your party's primary.
+Voting sites will be open from 6 a.m. to 9 p.m.
+You can find your polling site, review a sample ballot, confirm your registration status, and see other election-related information at vote.nyc.

-Our board has spent the past several months evaluating responses to our detailed candidate questionnaires, analyzing policy platforms, and conducting in-depth personal interviews with dozens of candidates.
-We're excited to bring you our voter guide, with our complete roster of endorsements for Mayor, Comptroller, three Borough Presidencies, and 15 City Council races across every borough except Staten Island.
-You can learn more about each of our endorsees below, as well as the safe-streets and transportation issues they'll champion in office.
+For the past several months, StreetsPAC's board has been evaluating responses to our detailed candidate questionnaires, analyzing policy platforms, and conducting in-depth personal interviews with dozens of candidates.
+We're excited to present you with our voter guide, featuring our complete roster of endorsements for Mayor, Comptroller, three Borough Presidencies, and 13 City Council races across every borough except Staten Island.
+You can learn more about each of our endorsees below, along with summaries of the safe-streets and transportation issues they've pledged to support if elected.

-Voter turnout in New York City has declined in every election since 2001, reaching an historic low of 23% in the last mayoral election, and while that is the opposite of ideal, it does mean that your vote for a StreetsPAC-endorsed candidate who supports safe, complete and livable streets, and reliable, efficient and affordable public transit, could truly make a difference today – a difference that could shape the city for the next four years, and beyond.
+Voter turnout in New York City has declined in every election since 2001, reaching a low of 23% in the last mayoral election, but while that level of participation is less than ideal, it does mean that your vote for a StreetsPAC-endorsed candidate who supports safe, complete and livable streets, and reliable, efficient and affordable public transit, could truly make a difference.

 Read more

-• StreetsPAC's 2025 New York City Primary Election Voter Guide
+• StreetsPAC's 2025 New York City General Election Voter Guide

-Our board has spent the past several months evaluating responses to our detailed candidate questionnaires, analyzing policy platforms, and conducting in-depth personal interviews with dozens of candidates.
-We're excited to bring you our voter guide, with our complete roster of endorsements for Mayor, Comptroller, three Borough Presidencies, and 15 City Council races across every borough except Staten Island.
-You can learn more about each of our endorsees below, as well as the safe-streets and transportation issues they'll champion in office.
+For the past several months, StreetsPAC's board has been busy evaluating responses to our detailed candidate questionnaires, analyzing policy platforms, and conducting in-depth personal interviews with dozens of candidates.
+We're excited to present you with our voter guide, featuring our complete roster of endorsements for Mayor, Comptroller, three Borough Presidencies, and 13 City Council races across every borough except Staten Island.
+You can learn more about each of our endorsees below, as well as the safe-streets and transportation issues they've pledged to champion if elected.

-Voter turnout in New York City has declined in every election since 2001, reaching a low of 23% in the last mayoral election, and while that is the opposite of ideal, it does mean that your vote for a StreetsPAC-endorsed candidate who supports safe, complete and livable streets, and reliable, efficient and affordable public transit, could truly make a difference in a close race.
+Voter turnout in New York City has declined in every election since 2001, reaching a low of 23% in the last mayoral election, but while that level of participation is less than ideal, it does mean that your vote for a StreetsPAC-endorsed candidate who supports safe, complete and livable streets, and reliable, efficient and affordable public transit, could truly make a difference in a close race.

 Read more